dpi/ajax_loader/README.txt

 -------------
 To enable and configure this module do the following:

-1. Go to Admin -> Modules, and enable "Ajax loader".
+1. Go to Admin -> Modules, and enable "Ajax throbber".

-2. Go to Admin -> Configuration -> User Interface -> Ajax loader, and make any necessary configuration changes.
+2. Go to Admin -> Configuration -> User Interface -> Ajax throbber, and make any necessary configuration changes.

 3. You are done, the default ajax throbber is now sexy!

-4. Check ajax_loader.api.php to add your own throbbers.
+4. Check ajax_throbber.api.php to add your own throbbers.